andywer/react-stateful-fn/README.md

 As you can see, functional stateful components are good friends with [functional setState](https://medium.freecodecamp.com/functional-setstate-is-the-future-of-react-374f30401b6b).

-### We can do better
+### Optimizing

-But if you care about performance you will not be completely happy with the previous example:
+If you care about performance you will not be completely happy with the previous example:

 The button's `onClick` handler is an arrow function defined in the functional component.
 Thus it will be a new function on every render and will cause the child component to re-render every time.